difio/difio-openshift-python/README.md

 monupco.com client for OpenShift Express / wsgi-3.2
 ========================================================

-This git repository helps you set up and running a CloudBerry client for wsgi-3.2 types of applications hosted on OpenShift Express.
+This git repository helps you set up and running a monupco.com client for wsgi-3.2 types of applications hosted on OpenShift Express.

 Installing in your OpenShift application